All proceedings require ACM Headquarters approval for:

 - If the conference wishes to record or webcast/stream video of paper presentations and conference talks, ACM has a relationship with a preferred vendor.
 Please contact your Conference Operations Liaison for information.

-- Please note that the e-rights system provides authors with the option to authorize video/audio capture of their session.
-To capture individuals that present at the conference in non-technical paper sessions, a release form is required.
+- ACM requires that all authors/presenters/speakers at a conference sign the ACM online e-rights form.
+The e-rights system provides authors with the option to authorize video/audio capture of their session.
+To capture individuals that present at the conference in non-technical paper sessions, please add those individuals to the ACM e-rights system as invited speakers.
+They will be contacted by ACM and asked to complete a release form.